If you are visiting Budapest in summer, take a perfect day trip to Lake Balaton, Hungary, and thank me later!

 Whenever I recommend people to add Lake Balaton to their Hungary bucket list, they respond with a question mark on their faces – Is Lake Balaton worth visiting?

 Ah!
 I get that.
 Balaton is not your typical city-break destination.
-It might be famous among the locals but is still largely unknown among tourists.
+It might be famous among the locals, but it is still largely unknown among tourists.

-As a typical Indian tourist, When we plan a dream Europe trip from India, the places that make it to our list almost always are the famous European capital cities like Paris, Budapest, Prague, Zagreb, Vienna, Bratislava, Rome, and so on.
+As typical Indian tourists, when we plan a dream Europe trip from India, the places that make it to our list are almost always the famous European capital cities like Paris, Budapest, Prague, Zagreb, Vienna, Bratislava, Rome, and so on.

 Well, I’ve never been one to follow convention and crowd.
-Replacing touristy destinations with lesser-explored towns and villages (whether it’s Europe or any continent for that matter) has been a tradition now.
+Replacing touristy destinations with lesser-explored towns and villages (whether in Europe or elsewhere) has become a tradition now.

 Read More: 200+ Bucket List Ideas for Europe Trip